yoonsikp/microEMR/commands.md

 - run scripts/init_chart.sh on scratch with uuid (import flag)
 - run nchart open with uuid
 A (strict)
-- run scripts/init_chart.sh on golden with uuid
+- run scripts/init_chart.sh on upstream with uuid
 - run nchart open with uuid
 B
 - run scripts/init_chart.sh on scratch with uuid (import flag)